alpersonalwebsite/react/02_components.md

 There are several ways to fix it...

-1. Wrap everything within a parent element (example: div):
-*IMPORTANT: With this solution you will have an extra div in your markup, which could force you to override default element behavior or styling.*
+1. Wrap everything within a parent element (example: div) *IMPORTANT: With this solution you will have an extra div in your markup, which could force you to override default element behavior or styling.*
 ```javascript
 return <div><div>1</div><div>2</div></div>
 ```

-1. Create a HOC (Higher Order Component) returning what we are passing as children *Note: this HOC will just wrap our component.*
+2. Create a HOC (Higher Order Component) returning what we are passing as children

+    Notes:
+   * This HOC will just wrap our component.
+   * Children will be "whatever" we pass between yhe opening and closing tags> `<Wrapper>...</Wrapper>Wrapper>`
 ```javascript
 const Wrapper = props => props.children;